Kansas Domestic Violence Laws

 • pregnant women and the alleged fathers.

-Domestic Battery and Aggravated Domestic Battery
+Domestic Battery

-The most common domestic violence offense is domestic battery.
 Domestic battery involves an offender knowingly or recklessly causing bodily harm to a family or household member or current or former dating partner.
 It can also involve physical contact done in a rude, insulting, or angry matter.

 Domestic battery carries both misdemeanor and felony penalties, depending on the nature and severity of the offense and the defendant's previous domestic-related convictions.
 The judge can also order a defendant to pay restitution to the victim for any expenses resulting from the domestic violence crime, such as hospital bills, counseling, and repair or replacement of damaged property.

-Misdemeanor Domestic Battery
+Misdemeanor Penalties for Domestic Battery

-Felony Domestic Battery and Aggravated Domestic Battery
+Felony Penalties for Domestic Battery and Aggravated Domestic Battery

 An offender on their third or subsequent domestic battery conviction within five years is guilty of a person felony and faces a mandatory 90 days and up to one year in jail and a fine of $1,000 to $7,500.

-The law makes aggravated domestic battery a severity level 7, person felony, which carries penalties of up to 13 months in prison and a $100,000 fine.
+The law makes aggravated domestic battery a severity-level 7, person felony, which carries penalties of up to 13 months in prison and a $100,000 fine.

 (Kan.
-Stat. §§ 21-5111, -5414, -6611, -6804 (2021).)
+Stat. §§ 21-5111, -5414, -6611, -6804 (2024).)

-Additional Domestic Violence-Related Crimes and Penalties
+Additional Domestic Violence-Related Crimes and Penalties in Kansas

 Domestic violence crimes involve more than battery crimes.
 Related offenses include stalking, assault, and violating a protection from abuse order.

-Stalking.
 An offender who recklessly engages in conduct causing a specific person to fear for their or their family's safety is guilty of stalking.
 Such an offense constitutes a class A person misdemeanor and subjects the defendant to up to one year in jail and a $2,500 fine.
 Penalties increase for repeat convictions.
 And when an individual is protected by a protective order, threats or other acts can result in felony penalties.

-Assault.
 Assault occurs when an offender knowingly places a victim in fear of immediate bodily harm.
 A guilty party receives a class C person misdemeanor and faces up to 30 days in jail and a $500 fine.

-Arrest, Bail, and Firearm Restrictions
+Arrest, Bail, and Firearm Restrictions in Kansas Domestic Violence Cases

 In addition to imprisonment and monetary penalties, Kansas law establishes the following conditions, restrictions, and penalties for domestic violence cases.
 Whether an offense constitutes domestic violence depends on the factors involved and not how the crime is labeled.